alxhotel/chromecast-api/README.md

 chromecast-api
 =================

-chromecast-api is a javascript client library for googlecast's remote playback protocol that uses DefaultMediaReceiver to play any (compatible) content in the Chromecast, it works by wrapping the [node-castv2-client](https://github.com/thibauts/node-castv2-client) module.
+chromecast-api is a javascript client library for googlecast's remote playback protocol that uses DefaultMediaReceiver to play any (compatible) content in the Chromecast.

 ## Installation